PeterHatch/color-smash/README.md

 Color Smash
 ===========

 Color Smash reduces the number of colors in an image to 256, so it could be stored as indexes into a palette.
-It can also convert a group of images such that they could be stored as a single set of indexes into a different palette for each image.
+It can also convert a group of images such that they could be stored as a single, shared set of indexes, with a different palette for each image.

-This allows efficient storage of images that are basically palette swaps, even for complicated images.
-For example, if you have versions of a model that differ only by changing color of the textures, renders of those models could be stored as palette swaps.
+This allows efficient storage of images that are basically the same pattern as each other with different colors.
+For example, if you have a game with character costumes that differ only by color, renders of the character with each of the different costumes would work well with this technique.
+(Smash Bros. is one example of a game that could have used this, for the images on the character selection screen for picking your outfit.)

 Algorithm
 ---------